-The countdown to Thanksgiving is officially on, and if you're feeling a little discouraged by everything you can't eat on the keto diet (ahem, your aunt's signature biscuits), here's a bit of good news: green beans get the green light.
+Since you eat very low-carb on the keto diet (it's also a high-fat, moderate-protein diet), you may be curious about certain starchy vegetables and legumes.
+But if you're feeling a little discouraged by everything you can't eat on the keto diet, here's a bit of good news: green beans get the green light.

 When preparing green beans, try sautéing them in oil and topping them with herbs for a flavor-packed bite.
 (On keto, you can even serve them with bacon or prosciutto.)
-If you just can't have Thanksgiving without the traditional green bean casserole, there are ways to make that keto-friendly, too — by making the sauce with almond flour, for example.
+If you're craving the comfort food of green-bean casserole, there are ways to make that keto-friendly, too — by making the sauce with almond flour, for example.